-- business performance dashboard – to track Key Performance Indicators (KPIs) including financial and marketing measures.
+- e-Commerce dashboard – to track financial and marketing Key Performance Indicators (KPIs).

-- manufacturing plan – to plan how many materials to order and plan resources to produce finished goods.
+- manufacturing plan – to plan how many materials to order to produce finished goods.

 - people plan – to plan team work schedules, both for manufacturing and service led businesses.